solana-labs/solana/docs/src/running-validator/vote-accounts.md

    assume that ` ~/validator-keypair.json` is that keypair.
 4. Run `solana vote-authorize-voter ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
    The new vote authority is scheduled to become active starting at the next epoch.
-5. `solana-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
+5. `safecoin-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
 Add the two arguments on restart: `--authorized-voter ~/validator-keypair.json --authorized-voter ~/new-vote-authority.json`
-6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `solana-validator`, as the old vote authority keypair is no longer required.
+6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `safecoin-validator`, as the old vote authority keypair is no longer required.

 ### Vote Account Authorized Withdrawer